-|Singular beers, unfined and unfiltered, brewed by hand in Old Heath, Colchester.
-I suppose I could call them ‘artisan beers’ but I don’t.
+|Singular beers, unfined and unfiltered, brewed by hand in Old Heath, Colchester since 2016.
+I suppose I could call them ‘artisanal beers’ but I don’t.

 Get in touch by email : email@example.com or mobile 07804 641267.